Providing Assistance to Employees Who Have a Sudden Financial Emergency Due to a Catastrophe or Crisis in Their Lives

 So how does a company set up an EAF?
 There are two ways to establish an EAF:

 - A company may establish a separate charity or a private foundation.
 Both of these require investment, ongoing administration, and adherence to applicable laws and regulations.
 In addition, there may be additional program restrictions with a private foundation.
 For example, a corporate foundation can only provide tax-exempt grants for qualified disasters.
 Many disasters and emergency hardship situations are not qualified as disasters.

-Due to the costs, legal requirements, and administrative workload involved, America’s Charities and the U.S. Chamber of Commerce Foundation have partnered to help employers with the support they need to offer EAFs to their employees.
+Due to the costs, legal requirements, and administrative workload involved, America’s Charities can help employers with the support they need to offer EAFs to their employees.

-With decades of experience supporting corporate investments in employees and communities, America's Charities and the U.S. Chamber Foundation are ideal partners for external EAF management services and can tailor each EAF to the parameters and qualifications provided by employers, ensuring it aligns with their corporate values and culture.
+With decades of experience supporting corporate investments in employees and communities, America's Charities is an ideal partner for external EAF management services and can tailor each EAF to the parameters and qualifications provided by employers, ensuring it aligns with their corporate values and culture.

-Some core benefits of collaborating with America’s Charities and the Chamber Foundation for your company’s EAF program include:
+Some core benefits of collaborating with America’s Charities for your company’s EAF program include:

-- ENHANCED EFFICIENCIES - With an already established infrastructure, America’s Charities and the Chamber Foundation can quickly launch and mobilize your company’s EAF.
+- EASY SET-UP - With an already established infrastructure, America’s Charities can quickly launch and mobilize your company’s EAF.

 - ESTABLISHED EXPERIENCE - Decades of experience in corporate relationships, customer service, and funds management ensures that your EAF is managed professionally.

 - GREATER FLEXIBILITY - Partnering with an external nonprofit provides flexibility and tax advantageous options for employers and employees.